What You Need To Know About Drug Trafficking Charges

 What Is Drug Trafficking?

-Drug trafficking is an act of cultivating, manufacturing, and distributing or selling unlawful substances subject to drug prohibition laws.
+Drug trafficking involves cultivating, manufacturing, and selling illegal substances.
+These substances are subject to laws prohibiting their use and sale.
 These include cocaine and heroin, among many things.

-Though that’s the definition dictionaries would give you, it’s not an accurate representation of drug trafficking charges.
+The definition in dictionaries doesn’t accurately represent drug trafficking charges.
 An individual can still get charged with the crime even if they don’t manufacture, much less cultivate, the substance.
 In other words, it takes less than the actual drug trafficking definition to be convicted.

 - The person must have done it voluntarily or knowingly.